 VRBO – Vacation Rentals By Owner is a national rental website where homeowners pay a fee to make their rental listings available to potential short and long-term tenants.
 My wife and I have had pretty good luck so far finding rentals in other parts of Florida through this site, and I’ve heard from some readers who say they found their rental in The Villages on this site.

-TheVillages4Rent.com – I mention this website in my book.
-Owned by Villages resident Don Crosby, TheVillages4Rent.com has literally hundreds of rentals listed on their site.
-I don’t believe Don manages any of these rentals.
-Private homeowners simply pay a fee to have their home and contact information listed on his site.
-It’s a great resource to find The Villages Florida rentals.
+VillagersHomes4Rent.com – Started by Villages resident Don Crosby, and now managed and run by his daughter Judy VillagersHomes4Rent.com has literally hundreds of rentals listed on their site.
+This is not a website for full-service rentals.
+Private homeowners simply pay a fee to have their home and contact information listed on the site.

-TheVillagesForRentByOwner.com – This site is run by JD & V Property Management, offering full-service management for owners of the homes that are listed for rent.
-At the time of this writing there appears to be about 140 properties available for rent.
+VillagesforRent.com – This site is run by JD & V Property Management, offering full-service management for owners of the homes that are listed for rent.

-ERA Tom Grizzard Realtors – This is one of the bigger real estate companies in the area, and they have a decent sized property management division.
-It looks like they currently have about 45 rentals available in The Villages.
+ERA Rents – This is the rentals website for one of the bigger real estate companies in the area, and they have a decent sized property management division.

 Good luck, and Happy Renting!